MUSC Bulletin | College of Nursing

 Transfer of Course Credits

 Course work completed at an accredited baccalaureate program prior to enrollment in the College of Nursing may be eligible for transfer credit.
 To be considered, a grade of “C” or better must have been earned in the course work and been completed within the previous three years.
-An official transcript and copy of the course syllabus must be submitted to the College of Nursing Director of Student Services to determine course equivalency.
+An official transcript and copy of the course syllabus must be submitted to the College of Nursing office of Student Services to determine course equivalency.
 Transfer credit is not granted automatically and is restricted to didactic courses with no clinical component.

 Academic Honors: Dean’s List